epfl-lasa/ds_motion_generator/README.md

 > [1] Khoramshahi, M. and Billard, A. (2018) A Dynamical System Approach to Task-Adaptation in Physical Human-Robot Interaction.
 Under review in Autonomous Robots.
 > [2] Khansari Zadeh, S. M. and Billard, A. (2011) Learning Stable Non-Linear Dynamical Systems with Gaussian Mixture Models.
 IEEE Transaction on Robotics, vol. 27, num 5, p.
 943-957.
 > [3] Figueroa, N. and Billard, A. (2018) A Physically-Consistent Bayesian Non-Parametric Mixture Model for Dynamical System Learning.
 In Proceedings of the 2nd Conference on Robot Learning (CoRL).
 Accepted.
-> [4] Figueroa, N. and Billard, A. (2018) Locally Active Globally Stable Dynamical Systems: Theory, Learning and Experiments.
-In preparation.

 **Contact**: [Nadia Figueroa](http://lasa.epfl.ch/people/member.php?SCIPER=238387) (nadia.figueroafernandez AT epfl dot ch)